lou-i0/GenAI/rag/rag_readme.md

 Please see the below links in reference to the work that I have done to explore how RAG works with LLMs:

 ### Naive Rag exercise using OpenAI ChatGPT modelling process
-please see [openai_rag python file](openai_rag.py) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.
+please see [here](OpenAI_RAG) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.

 ## RAG exercise using open source Local LLMs via Ollama